11 Common Customer Feedback Mistakes to Avoid

 Collecting customer feedback is tied to the success of your company.
 According to a Deloitte report, customer-centric business models are 60% more profitable.

-There are some fairly easy mistakes to avoid when giving customers a chance to give you feedback.
+There are some pretty easy mistakes to avoid when giving customers a chance to provide you with feedback.
 If you aren't careful, chances are you'll fail to get the information you need, which could cause extra work and unnecessary expenses.

 Many companies make mistakes when collecting customer feedback, which can affect the customer experience and decrease customer loyalty.